Arro/earthy-player/README.md

 It can do the following things:

-1. Take an html file and break it apart into "segments".
+1. Take an HTML file and pull out the actual content of the article.
+1. Break this text apart into "segments".
 This means putting pauses in the places where pauses should go, adding sound effects as desired, and cleaning up various abbreviations.
-1. Display this "segments" file to you in a pleasant way (status: "still needs doing")
-1. Take this "segments" file from the previous step and create a wav and/or mp3 file.
+1. Take this "segments" file from the previous step and create an mp3 file.
-1. Add chapter metadata to the wav/mp3 file (status: "implemented but buggy")

 Also: